ukarroum/ykarroum-blog/blog/_posts/2020-11-21-intobject.md

     } while(0)
 {% endhighlight %}

-The function looks like checking if our two integers are valid.
 One curious thing you may have noticed is the :

 {% highlight c %}